 Cervinia is definitely our top pick for a budget-friendly ski vacation in Europe.
 Usually, 'budget' and 'European ski vacation' aren't ever in the same sentence, however, the overall vibe of Cervinia is laid-back and family-friendly, rather than pretentious or fancy.
 The resort has a great mix of accommodation styles suited to all tastes and budgets; most of the hotels are located within the village, and just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates.
 For lift passes, the international lift ticket (that includes Zermatt, Cervinia and Valtournenche) is the best price for those wanting to ski all three areas.
 You can also simply purchase a pass for the Italian side only, and beginner and hourly passes which help reduce the overall cost of your trip.

 Another strong contender for a great value ski resort in Canada is Fernie.
 Like Marmot Basin and Panorama, the resort has everything you need and nothing you don't, making it very affordable for the average family ski vacation.
 The accommodation is far from luxury, with no full-service hotels on offer.
-However, skiers love the old lodges with fantastic ski-in ski-out access, and the offer decent units for families and groups.
+However, skiers love the old lodges with fantastic ski-in ski-out access, and there's decent units and townhomes for families and groups.
 Downtown Fernie also boasts some chain motels and smaller family-run motels/lodges, so there is definitely something for every budget.
-Lessons and rentals are lower in price than other resorts in BC, and there are some great Early Bird Deals for lift passes each season, including Kids Ski Free.
+Lessons and rentals are lower in price than other resorts in BC, and there are some great Early Bird Deals for lift passes when booked via Scout, including Kids Ski Free.

 Kirkwood may not have the luxury facilities like other resorts in California, however, it does have great charm and a friendly and relaxed atmosphere.
 In other words, don’t expect to see bowling alleys, ice-skating rinks, movie theaters and 5-star hotels typically found in Vail operated resorts, but this does mean Kirkwood is basic and budget friendly.
-For those who don't need a lot of resort facilities, like childcare or ski school, Kirkwood is the perfect choice.
-Having your own car also opens up the dining and restaurant options for you, and allows you to stock up on groceries for your condo in the larger towns.
+So for those who don't need a lot of resort facilities Kirkwood is the perfect choice.
+Having your own car allows you to stock up on groceries for your condo in the larger towns.
 The slopes are less crowded than the other resorts in Lake Tahoe area, and the lift tickets tend to be a bit less in price (bonus!).